How it works

 2. Class and role setup

-Teachers create classes, students join with class codes, and admins can manage access and permissions centrally.
+Teachers create classes, students join with class codes, and Class Settings handles tool availability, member approval, and class management.

 Daily classroom rhythms